Awaji Island: Japan’s Hidden Culinary and Cultural Getaway

 How food, pop culture and slow living coexist on Japan’s quietly changing island

 Awaji Island, nestled between Honshu and Shikoku, holds a rich and fascinating history.
-Connected to the mainland by the majestic Akashi Kaikyo and Naruto bridges, this expanse of land (roughly the size of Tokyo’s 23 wards) blends rugged coastline, fertile fields, and a pace of life that feels distinctly apart from Japan’s bustling metropolis hubs.
-What once stood as a crossroads of nature and myth has, over centuries, evolved into a destination where culture, cuisine, and design invite curiosity and exploration.
+Awaji Island is connected to the mainland by the Akashi Kaikyo and Naruto bridges.
+Roughly the size of Tokyo’s 23 wards, it blends rugged coastline, fertile fields, and a slower pace of life.
+Once a crossroads of nature and myth, it has evolved into a destination shaped by culture, cuisine and design.

 More culinary adventures await you.
 Here’s our guide to the best Tokyo-Grown Food in Tsukiji.